Jump to section:

 An intelligent security system using model-based logic:

-- Decides whether to alert homeowner or ignore routine movement
+- Decides whether to alert the homeowner or ignore routine movement.

 How Do Model-Based Reflex Agents Work?